Private prison: France

 The involvement of the private sector in prisons in France grew significantly between 1987 and the late 2000s, as reported by French scholar Fabrice Guilbaud.
 France's system is semi-private: so-called non-sovereign missions (kitchen, laundry, maintenance) are delegated to private companies, while guard and security functions are left to the State.
 Organization of inmate labor in prison workshops is another task that has been delegated to prison management companies.
 There are however no prisons in France in which every aspect of the prison is run by the private sector, as in the UK.
 The French approach to privatisation therefore necessarily divorces security and production functions.

 Prison is a space of forced confinement where the overriding concern is security.
 The fact is that at several levels, and depending on the type of prison (high security or not), production logic clashes with security logic.
 Structural limitations of production in a prison can restrict private companies’ profit-taking capacities.
 A field study conducted by Guilbaud in 2004 and 2005 in five prisons chosen by prison and management type shows that the intensity of the tension between production and security, and the various ways in which this tension arises and is handled, vary by type of prison (short-stay, for convicts awaiting sentencing, or relatively long-stay for sentence-serving inmates) and type of management.
 The production/security tension seems better integrated in public-sector prisons than in those managed by the private sector in the sense that it produces fewer conflicts in them.
 This result runs counter to the widespread understanding that shaped the 1987 reform, the idea that introducing private enterprise and the professionalism associated with it into prisons would improve inmate employment and prison operation.

-It is worth noting that in the UK, this problem is overcome by handing over all aspects of management, including both security and prisoners' work, to the operating company, thereby achieving the integration of the two.